ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 ---
-title: 'Auto Generate Adapters for Microservices and backend systems from it's OpenAPI Specification'
+title: 'Auto Generate Adapters for Microservices and backend systems from its OpenAPI Specification'
 date: 2017-07-31
 tags:
 - MobileFirst_Foundation